AI-Accelerated Drug Discovery from Venoms

 2021

-Biogeographical venom variation in Russell’s viper and the preclinical inefficacy of antivenom therapy
+Biogeographic venom variation in Russell’s viper (Daboia russelii) and the preclinical inefficacy of antivenom therapy in snakebite hotspots

 2021